WSU-kduncan/3120-cicd-wereshenron/README-CI.md

 - Run Project Locally
-    - On my system (OSX), I decided to install Docker locally using the following website as a guide: https://hjerpbakk.com/blog/2022/02/01/replacing-docker-desktop
+    - On my system (OSX), I decided to install Docker locally using the following website as a guide: https://hjerpbakk.com/blog/2022/02/01/replacing-docker-desktop.
+Following the instructions on this guide, I installed Docker and Colima (a Mac container runtime).
+Now, to enable docker, I have to run the command `colima start`.

-    - The 4th task "Create a container image that will run a webserver...", I ran the command `docker run -it --rm busybox .`
+    - The 4th task "Create a container image that will run a webserver...": Within my local repository `website/` directory, I ran the command `docker run -it -v $(pwd):/usr/share/nginx/html -p 8080:80 nginx`

+    - After the Dockerfile is build, it can be run using the command: `